qwq233/Nullgram/README.md

 Nullgram is an **free and open source** third-party Telegram client, based on the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).

 ## Why Nullgram
-Due to the fragmentation of the NekoX and Nekogram communities, and the serious problems with the main developers of NekoX and Nekogram[^1], I decided to make Nullgram to integrate both of their functions to avoid these problems.

 Null used in computer programming for an uninitialized, undefined, empty, or meaningless value.
 In the name of Nullgram, the purpose is to express that there is no such bad things.
 Nullgram won't push FCM-Notification "nmsl"[^2] or somethings like that to your phone, won't send ads[^4] to channels, won't compete maliciously[^5] or publish malicious rumors about competitors